bartkowiaktomasz/algorithmic-challenges/LeetCode - Top Interview Questions/README.md

 ascending order.
 Merge all the linked-lists into one sorted linked-list and return it.

 _Iterate each linked list simultaneously, adding new nodes to a priority queue.
 In each iteration, `heappop` smallest node from the heap, add it to the solution, access its `next` element and add that to the heap if it exists, otherwise add `inf`. `break` if the smallest element in the heap is `inf`._

 ---
-- [x] Remove Duplicates from Sorted Array (Easy)
-> Given a sorted array `nums`, remove the duplicates in-place such that each element appears only once and return the new length

-_Use two pointers: slow runner `i` and fast runner `j`.
-Fast runner jumps over all duplicates until it hits a non-duplicate.
-Then we overwrite `nums[i + 1]` with `nums[j]` and increment both._

----
 - [x] Implement strStr() (Easy)